-'I think it's really fun because you do lots of practical work, lots of drawing and use loads of different materials.'
-'I have had such fun this year and learnt so many new techniques.
-I have enjoyed making products that work and producing a sketchbook showing my thinking and progress.'
+Jake, Year 10: 'It's really fun because you do lots of practical work and drawing, using loads of different materials.'

+Teddy, year 11: 'I have had such fun this year and learnt so many new techniques.
+I have enjoyed making products that work and producing a sketchbook showing my thinking and progress.

-- Designing and making things using lots of tools and equipment you will use lots of machines that you have not used before! - Drawing by hand & on the computer. - Being Creative & Designing getting inspiration from Designers & using imagination in your work & presentation. - Making models using a range of materials
+- Designing and making using lots of tools and equipment - you will use lots of machines you have not used before! - Drawing by hand & on the computer. - Being Creative & Designing-getting inspiration from Designers & using imagination in your work & presentation. - Making models using a range of materials